Sydney Film School

-Sydney Film School is a private film school based in Waterloo, a suburb of Sydney, Australia.
-Originally founded in 2004 by industry professionals and film lecturers from the University of Sydney, in 2019 the school changed ownership as part of an amalgamation with the Sydney Acting School (formerly International Screen Academy).
+Sydney Film School is a private film school based in Waterloo, a suburb in Sydney, Australia.
+It was created to provide practical-based filmmaking training to students.

+Sydney Film School is located at Waterloo Studios, a working professional production studio.
+The Studios house a Soundstage, Production Offices, Post-Production Edit & Audio Suites, and Rehearsal Studios.

+Waterloo Studios won the Tertiary Category of the 2014 Master Builders Association Excellence in Construction Award.

+Sydney Film School shares the facilities with Sydney Actors School, a practical-based stage and screen acting school.
+Film and acting students build relationships and collaborate through the duration of their studies.
+The studios also partner with international film and acting companies and programs, with many using Waterloo Studios’ facilities for their own shoots and productions.

 History

 Sydney Film School was established in August 2004 by a group of founding partners including Mark Allen, John Buckmaster, Ben Ferris, Phillip Handy, Leslie Oliver, Uracha Oliver, John Saunders, Joe Skrzynski, Emile Sherman and Willie Weinstein.
 Amanda King and Fabio Cavadini were founding faculty members, and taught documentary filmmaking from 2004 until at least 2015.

 The school was officially launched on 3 February 2005 by the Premier of the State of NSW and Minister for the Arts, Bob Carr.
 The Founding Director was Ben Ferris (2004–18).

 The school's campus was located for many years at 82 Cope Street, Waterloo, before moving to a new building called Production House, Waterloo Studios.